Covers of the Week #36 showcases a selection of Christmas-themed romance book covers, where we invite readers to share their thoughts on the holiday.

-Theme: Christmas
+Theme: Christmas 2021

-It’s the most wonderful time of the year!
-Christmas is almost upon us.
-It’s a holiday of giving and love.
+Christmas is a holiday of giving and love.
 What are you doing in the upcoming days to celebrate?
 Busy wrapping presents?
 Doing some last-minute shopping?
 Are you baking cookies and building gingerbread houses?

 Not celebrating the season at all?
 That’s okay, as Christmas is a time of sharing with everyone, no matter who you are.
-So we’re sharing some jolly covers!
+So, we’re sharing some jolly covers!

 The Covers from Left to Right, Top to Bottom